-- 1. extend Broadlands Drive across the site to create a green link between Foster Park and the District Park - 2. create diverse living environments supported by open green spaces - 3. provide a high amenity for all internal connections to support pedestrian and cycle movement - 4. create a strong interface and new connections with the immediate residential neighbourhood north and west - 5. creating active integration with the adjacent future District Park to the east - 6. building on the close walkable connection to the town centre
+- 1. extend Broadlands Drive through ODP Area 4 across the site to create a green link between Foster Park and the District Park. - 2. create diverse living environments supported by open green spaces. - 3. provide a high amenity for all internal connections to support pedestrian and cycle movement. - 4. create a strong interface and new connections with the immediate residential neighbourhood north and west. - 5. creating active integration with the adjacent future District Park to the east - 6. building on the close walkable connection to the town centre.

-The area's proximity to the town centre of Rolleston, and the associated services and facilities contained within it, supports some medium density housing within the centre of the area and in proximity to the identified reserve area.
+The area's proximity to the town centre of Rolleston, and the associated services and facilities contained within it, supports some medium density housing within the centre of the area, and in proximity to reserve areas, and in small clusters throughout the ODP area.
+Properties with frontage to Levi Road, Lincoln-Rolleston Road and Nobeline Drive shall be low density.